LF-digitala-kanaler/LFDS/content/components/web/button-and-links/shortcut.md

       ## Alerting

-      With the modifier `.shortcut-important` the shortcut is decorated with a background color to make it stand out.
+      With the modifier `.shortcut-important` the shortcut is decorated with a background colour to make it stand out.
 These are also called "glasspinnar" by LF terminology.
 The variations come in the same styles as [Alerts](/components/web/system-display/alert) and are used by appending the class, for example, `.shortcut-info-ice`.

       ```